 Everything You MUST Know about HEPA Filters

-There’s a HEPA filter, and then there are variations on the HEPA filter, as well as ULPA and HEGA and a few things in between.
+There’s the HEPA filter, and then there are variations on the HEPA filter, as well as ULPA and HEGA filters and a few things in between.
 There’s a lot of information available about the underlying technologies and how they relate to vacuum cleaners and air purifiers, including articles in our own library, but there are only a few things you absolutely must know about filters before you start shopping:

 HEPA stands for High Efficiency Particulate Air.
 A HEPA filter must remove 99.97% of all particles as small as 0.3 microns in size from the air that passes through it.
 This is the standard “best” filtration method for residential and most commercial applications.